-- You might loose the most important person who drives visitors to your page
+- You might lose the most important person who drives visitors to your page.

-- Inability to localize your message for specific audience
+- Inability to localize your message for a specific audience.

-- You’ll loose few customers because they’re ignored
+- You’ll lose a few customers because they’re ignored.

 Before revising your strategy, you need to show you have made a mistake.
 Read details in following point.

 4. Accept Your Mistakes and Say, “Sorry!”

 Risk-takers don’t hesitate to accept mistakes and that’s what children do more often.
 Remember how a child reacts when they break an expensive item in your living room.
 Your initial reaction might be different, but it will not last long after you see a face with a big “Sorry!” written all over it.

 The same goes with social media.
 People know that mistakes happen, and social media is just the right place to accept mistake and correct them.
 People are generous enough to accept apologies, and they like honesty.
 Take a look at this apology from Buffer after recovering itself from hacking.